Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Introduction

-We then apply our results, \textbf{(i)} and \textbf{(ii)} (Proposition \ref{prop:Pos-feedbacks} and Proposition \ref{prop:straight}, respectively), to the exit problem---the problem of finding a cost minimum path escaping from a convention---under finite population models, and we characterize the candidates for the cost minimizing paths, as follows.
-The candidates consist of (possibly) different kinds of the repeated identical mistakes deviating from the status quo convention strategy (Proposition \ref{prop:red}).
-Finally, to pin down the exact minimum path, we consider the infinite population limit as in \citet{SS2014} and we show that the least unlikely escape paths from the status quo convention involve only \emph{one kind} of repeated identical mistakes of agents (Theorem \ref{thm:escape}).
-This result holds for any coordination games satisfying the marginal bandwagon properties with {\em an arbitrary number of strategies}, regardless of one or two populations.
-To the best of our knowledge, this result is new to the existing literature.
+We then apply these results to the exit problem---the problem of finding a cost minimum path escaping from a convention---under finite population models and characterize the candidates for the cost minimizing paths, as follows.
+The candidates consist of (possibly) different kinds of repeated identical mistakes deviating from the status quo convention strategy (Proposition \ref{prop:red}).
+Finally, to pin down the exact minimum cost escaping path, we consider the infinite population limit as in \citet{SS2014} (Proposition \ref{prop:main-approx}) and show that the most likely escape paths from the status quo convention involve only \emph{one kind} of repeated identical mistakes of agents (Proposition \ref{prop:main-f-red}, Proposition \ref{prop:main-binding-con}, and Theorem \ref{thm:escape}).
+This result holds for any coordination games satisfying the marginal bandwagon properties and some regularity conditions with {\em an arbitrary number of strategies}, regardless of symmetric or asymmetric games (hence, one- or two-population models; Theorems \ref{thm:escape} and \ref{thm:main-2p}).
+To the best of our knowledge, this is a novel result.